luciochen233/CSE400-Docs/docs/guide/part7.md

-# 七: Make the robot to move
+# 七: Makes all the Joint Movable

 ::: warning TODO
 TODO